Cooking Gorgeous

 Rub the butter in flour with your fingertips until the mixture is like fine breadcrumbs.

-butter and flour formed a breadcrumb looking mixture
+Butter and flour formed a breadcrumb looking mixture.

+Add the water gradually just enough to make a firm dough.
+Knead the dough briefly on a floured surface and turn it into a ball.
 Wrap it in a cling film and rest in the fridge for at least 1 hour before rolling it out.

-the crust is wrapped in a cling film
+The crust is wrapped in cling film.

 Prepare the Filling

-Cut the salmon fillet into chunky dice size of 3 cm (1") and set them aside.
+While the pastry is cooling down, start preparing your quiche filling.
+Cut the salmon fillet into chunky dice the size of 1" (3 cm), and set them aside.

+Place a wok or a large pan on medium heat and add olive oil.
 When the pan is hot, add the onions and sauté for a few minutes, until soft and translucent.

-Chopped onions are in a pan for sautéing
+Chopped onions are in a pan for sautéing.

-Spinach and onions are on a sieve
+Spinach and onions are on a sieve.

 Bake the Crust

+Take the pastry out of the fridge and leave it at room temperature for 10 minutes before rolling it out.
 To make the egg filling, whisk the egg in a large mixing bowl and then add the cream (or whole milk), salt, pepper, nutmeg, and grated cheese.
+Mix well and keep it aside.

-egg, cheese and double cream in a bowl with a whisk
+Egg, cheese, and double cream in a bowl with a whisk.

 On a lightly floured surface, roll out the pastry with a rolling pin until it's slightly larger than the pie dish, ensuring it's large enough to cover both the bottom and sides of the tin.

-quiche dough is rolled out into a circle
+Quiche dough is rolled out into a circle.

+Carefully place the dough into an 8" (20 cm) fluted tart pan.
 Tuck it in with your fingers, making sure it is completely smooth.

 Prick the dough all over with a fork, cover and place it in the freezer for at least 15 minutes (or in the fridge for 30 minutes).
+This helps to reduce pastry shrinkage when cooking.

-Line the tart tin with parchment paper or tin foil, covering the edges to avoid them from burning.
+Preheat the oven to 360 °F (180 °C).
+Line the tart tin with parchment paper or tin foil, covering the edges to prevent them from burning.

 Remove the chickpeas or pie weights and cook for another 8-10 minutes until golden brown.

-the crust is cooked and ready to be filled
+The crust is cooked and ready to be filled.

 Remove the crust from the oven and let it cool down for 10 minutes before filling it up with spinach and salmon.
+You can do this stage up to 3 days ahead of time.
+Cover the cooled crust tightly and refrigerate until ready to fill.

 Build the Quiche and Bake

-Spread the salmon pieces on the bottom of your pie crust and sprinkle on some seasoning.
+Reduce the oven temperature to 350 °F (175 °C).
+Spread the salmon pieces on the bottom of your pie crust and sprinkle some seasoning.
+Add the cooked spinach and spread it evenly.

 Pour in the egg custard filling carefully over the top, place the quiche tin on a foil-lined baking sheet, and transfer it to the oven.

-The egg custard is filled the crust
+The egg custard fills the crust.

+Bake it for 30 minutes or until just set in the center.
 The quiche will begin to puff up while cooking but it will slightly deflate once it is out of the oven.

 Remove the quiche from the oven and let it cool down on a wire rack for 15 minutes before serving.

-a slice of freshly baked quiche
+A slice of freshly baked quiche.

-Top Tips From the Chef
+Recipe Tips From the Chef

 • If using frozen spinach, make sure to thaw and drain it thoroughly to remove excess moisture.
 Squeeze out any remaining water to prevent a soggy quiche.